 4. What materials will be available to you?
 First, think of all the basics.
 Let's say you have a PowerPoint presentation ready--will you bring it on a flash drive, or will you need to bring a laptop in?
 Will they even have the proper equipment to hook your device up to a projector?
 Will they have a microphone system or will you need to project your voice?
 Is there a podium or a stage, or is it a more informal gathering?
 These questions will help you understand what you need to bring as well as how to prepare your presentation.

 5. How long will you have to speak?
 This is a critical question that too many people overlook.
 It is never safe to assume how long you'll have to speak.
 If your audience is expecting your presentation to last a few minutes and you end up going half an hour, you could bore them to death.
 If it's supposed to be more than an hour and it's only a half hour, you'll look like you don't have much worthwhile material.
 Either way, you'll look underprepared, so find out the ideal length of a presentation and practice it until you're confident that you're well within the time constraints.
+Knowing exactly how much time you'll is one of the most fundamental (and important) presentation tips.

 6. Will there be a Q&A afterward?
 If you walk into a presentation and get hit with a Q&A session you aren't prepared for, you could be assaulted with tough questions that undermine whatever reputation you built up during the course of your initial speech.
 Find out if there's a Q&A session afterward, and find out approximately how long it will last.
 Think of the hardest possible questions someone could ask you, and have answers ready for each and every one of them.